Romani people in Belarus: Russian Empire

 Following the partitions of Poland, the territory of modern-day Belarus became part of the Russian Empire.
 During this period, multiple unsuccessful attempts were made to settle the Roma, including attempts to force them to live as peasants.
 In 1812, restrictions on Roma settlement were abolished, bringing them onto the same standards as other citizens in the Russian Empire.

 Soviet Union and World War II

 The early days of the Soviet Union brought positive changes for the Belarusian Roma.
 In 1927, the first Romani kolkhoz in the Soviet Union, "New Life", was established in Vitebsk District.
 This was followed by another in Zhlobin District, in addition to a seven-year school in Vitebsk including Romani-language textbooks and education.
 However, these changes were greatly upset by Operation Barbarossa and the Porajmos.
 Many Roma were killed, and many others fled to the forests of Belarus, joining the Belarusian partisans.

 In 1956, the decree "On the inclusion of Roma engaged in vagrancy" was adopted, leading to the forceful settlement of the majority of the remaining Belarusian Roma community.
 Multiple settlements were established, including Paŭnočny in Zelʹva District and Kalodziščy and Ratamka outside Minsk.

 Subgroups

-On the territory of Belarus, various Romani subgroups live: